jiasong18/Ant-Media-Server-Wiki/Play-Live-and-VoD-Streams-and-Previews.md

 After live stream is finished, the URL above plays the recorded MP4 file if it is created.

 ## Get Preview Live and VoD Streams (Enterprise Only)
-* Add at least one adaptive stream (For WebRTC streaming)
+* Add at least one adaptive stream
 * Preview image URL will be available in this URL template `http://<SERVER_NAME>:5080/<APP_NAME>/previews/<STREAM_ID>.png`
 * Preview image is saved as 480p